colinchilds/Koddle/README.md

 }
 ```

-Controllers utilize dependency injection.
-Simply declare your dependencies, such as database classes, and they will be injected into the controller.
+Path and query parameters will be automatically passed into your function, matched on the name with what is defined in your docs.
-Similarly, path and query parameters, as well as the request body can just be declared in the method signature and they
+The request body can just be declared in the method signature and it will be passed in automatically.
-will be passed in automatically.
 The body parameter must be annotated with the `@Body` annotation, or if you would like
 a specific value from the body, you can pull it out like this:

 ```kotlin